Baby's Care in the Delivery Room

 Eye care.
 Antibiotic ointment is placed in the eyes to prevent infections that might cause blindness.

-Before a baby leaves the delivery area, identification bracelets with identical numbers are placed on the baby and mother.
+Before a baby leaves the delivery area, identification bracelets with identical numbers are placed on the baby and mother as well as father or another support person.
 Babies often have two, one on the wrist and one on the ankle.
 These should be checked each time the baby comes or goes from your room.

 Cuidado del Bebé en la Sala de Partos